Garfiwld/Fumer/README.md

+docker run -dit --name Fumer -p 80:80 -v D:\VM\Docker\Fumer\:/var/www/html/ php:7.4.3-apache

 ###Function compile
 Parse and compile an expression.
 Returns a an object with a function eval([scope]) to evaluate the compiled expression.

 Syntax
 math.compile(expr) // returns one node
 math.compile([expr1, expr2, expr3, ...]) // returns an array with nodes

 Examples